rafael-santiago/vigcrack/README.md

 ``Babbage's``/``Kasiski's`` approach.
 In fact, here is not performed frequency analysis.
 Here what we get is a more brainy ``Hangman`` which does not hang any innocent stick figure...

+I have developed this tool during my first reading of ``The Code Book`` from ``Simon Singh``.
+Here you got a "reissue" from this crypto-tool.

 ## How to build it?

 For building this software you need to use [Hefesto](https://github.com/rafael-santiago/hefesto).
 After following the